Erlangen Program at Large-1: Geometry of Invariants: Joint invariants: Orthogonality and Inversions

-\section{Joint invariants: orthogonality and inversions}
+\section{Joint invariants: Orthogonality and Inversions}

-\subsection{Invariant orthogonality type conditions}
+\subsection{Invariant Orthogonality Type Conditions}

-We already use the matrix invariants of a single cycle in Def\/initions~\ref{de:focus}, \ref{de:zero-radius-cycle} and \ref{de:self-adj-cycle}.
+We already use the matrix invariants of a single cycle in Definition~\ref{de:focus}, \ref{de:zero-radius-cycle} and \ref{de:self-adj-cycle}.
 Now we will consider joint invariants of several cycles.
-Obviously, the relation ${\rm tr}(\cycle{s}{\bs}\cycle[\tilde]{s}{\bs})=0$ between two cycles is invariant under M\"obius transforms and characterises the mutual disposition of two cycles \(\cycle{s}{\bs}\) and \(\cycle[\tilde]{s}{\bs}\).
+Obviously, the relation \(\tr(\cycle{s}{\bs}\cycle[\tilde]{s}{\bs})=0\) between two cycles is invariant under M\"obius transforms and characterises the mutual disposition of two cycles \(\cycle{s}{\bs}\) and \(\cycle[\tilde]{s}{\bs}\).
 More generally the relations